aeinstein/streamdeck-tasmota-plugin/README.md

 ## Features

-- complete control of RGBWW Leds
+- complete control of RGBWW LEDs
-- granular control of RGBWW Leds
+- granular control of RGBWW LEDs
 - store static values
 - realtime reading on control appearance
-- Same parameters over different controls are synchronized
+- same parameters over different controls are synchronized
-- Auto polling of states
+- auto polling of states
-- Keep viewstate of MultiController when switching pages
+- keep viewstate of MultiController when switching pages

 ## Tested with